jgcarrillo/trip-cost-calculator/README.md

 - [x] Error management
 - [x] Use of CSS framework (Bootstrap)

-You can see the process ready to work on Codepen: [See the demo](https://codepen.io/jgcarrillo/pen/YzPdVBR)
+You can see the application ready to work on Codepen: [See the demo](https://codepen.io/jgcarrillo/pen/YzPdVBR)

 ## Contact